embetrix/meta-ethereum/docs/bbb_tutorial.md

+This tutorial is meant to act as a proof of concept for meta-ethereum.
+Because the BeagleBone Black (BBB) is so popular, it's a good idea to use it to show some basic embedded interactions with the Ethereum blockchain.

+So, let's start.

 Prepare your host for yocto development.
 Refer to [Yocto's official documentation](https://www.yoctoproject.org/docs/latest/mega-manual/mega-manual.html#detailed-supported-distros) for more details on setting up.

 Assuming you are using Ubuntu (16.04 or 18.04):